ployground/ploy_ezjail/README.rst

     [ez-master:master2]
     instance = foohost

-The latter is most useful with other ploy backend plugins.
+The latter is most useful in conjunction with other ploy backend plugins, as it allows you to easily switch between provisioners, i.e. to have an ``ez-master`` provisioned on VirtualBox during development and on a ``plain`` instance in production.

 Options
 -------